rising-dancho/Object-Detection-Generalised-Youtube/README.md

  # THIS IS A LINUX-ONLY compatible Object Detection training code for producing Tensorflow Lite model (.tflite)

-### This Tensorflow Lite code DOES NOT WORK ON OLD HARDWARE
+### This Tensorflow Lite code DOES NOT WORK ON OLD HARDWARES
 ## (CPUs that DO NOT support AVX / AVX2 (Advanced Vector Extensions), FMA (Fused Multiply-Add), SSE4.1 / SSE4.2 WILL NOT WORK)

 Hello, this is my first try to make something generalised, with the Python code in this repository you can develop an Object Detection model on your custom dataset [must be annotated, you can use [labelImg](https://github.com/tzutalin/labelImg) to get Pascal VOC annotation], train it and test it.
 This work is based on Tensorflow, and it's library [TFLITE-MODEL-MAKER](https://www.tensorflow.org/lite/api_docs/python/tflite_model_maker), you can watch my explaination on this repository [here](https://youtu.be/Yp5kglvEIZ4).